CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 Just writing the names of these horses gets me tingling with excitement about what is to come at the Cotswold theatre of dreams,.But let’s shift from nostalgia to numbers, and get stuck into the form for this Cheltenham Festival Preview Day 4 analysis.

 This is the race for four-year-olds and it is an important trial for the next year’s, Champion Hurdle.
-Vauban won this last year and he’ll have already run in the Champion Hurdle earlier in the week.
+Lossiemouth won this last year and she’ll have already run in the Champion Hurdle or Mares Hurdle earlier in the week.

 Once the final declarations are posted online, our tipping expert Richard Smith will be analysing the race to try and pinpoint a couple of value picks.